-ABSTRACT.
 The influence of radiation transfer on dynamics of laser-induced plasma of Al vapor is analyzed numerically.
 Mathematical description of the plasma is performed in the framework of the transient 2D radiation gas dynamics (RGD); the multi-group diffusion approximation with 7-1000 spectral intervals is used to describe plasma radiation transfer.
-The performed research allows us to conclude that radiative transfer substantially affects the expansion of laser plasma for the nanosecond action intensity of 10^{9} -2×1010 W/cm2 and the pulse energies of 0.01-0.4 J. The radiative energy losses can reach 60% of the laser pulse energy absorbed by the plasma.
+The performed research allows us to conclude that radiative transfer substantially affects the expansion of laser plasma for the nanosecond action intensity of $10^9-2 \times 10^{10}$ W/cm2 and the pulse energies of 0.02-0.4 J. The radiative energy losses can reach 60% of the laser pulse energy absorbed by the plasma.
 The spectral composition of escaping radiation is non-equilibrium and qualitatively corresponds to the optically thin approximation.
-The application of the Planck averaging technique make it possible to predict the correct values of total quantities (integrated over the entire frequency spectrum) using several tens of groups.
+The application of the Planck averaging technique make it possible to predict the correct values of total quantities (integrated over the entire frequency spectrum) using several tens of groups. © 2002 Elsevier Science Ltd. All rights reserved.